daremat/es6-epf/README.md

 ## Abstract

-In this module, we will learn how to do modern web development, using only javascript and a modern webpack stack, with no other JS framework.
+In this module, we will learn how to do modern web development, using only javascript and a modern webpack stack, without any JS framework.
-The tools, patterns, and features used in this module will be a common ground for any Javascript project, and gives you all the basics you need to master more complex frameworks.
+The tools, patterns, and features used in this module will be a common ground for any Javascript project, and give you all the basics you need to master more complex frameworks.

 In this module, we will cover the following topics:
 * **Ecmascript**: standardized and versioned version of what is commonly called "Javascript".
-* **Browsers compatibility**: I know it's sad but there are more browsers than just Chrome, and you will have to deal with compatibility issues
-* **ES next**: ES7 + ES8 + ES9 and more

 #### Some useful references you should consider :